-The HPE 16GB NVDIMM is supported on select ProLiant Gen10 servers and can support up to 12 NVDIMMs in 2 socket servers (up to 192GB) and up to 24 NVDIMMs in 4 socket servers (up to 384GB).
+The HPE 16GB NVDIMM is supported on select HPE ProLiant Gen10 servers with first generation Intel Xeon Scalable processors.
+The server can support up to 12 NVDIMMs in 2 socket servers (up to 192GB) and up to 24 NVDIMMs in 4 socket servers (up to 384GB).
 The HPE Smart Storage Battery provides backup power to the memory slots allowing data to be moved from the DRAM portion of the NVDIMM to the Flash portion for persistence during a power down event.